Home About Testimonials Pharaohs Egyptian Fashion Pyramids Greek Legacies Greek Warfare Romans in Britain Fossils & Bones

 The originals are shown to the right

-The items are made with gold card (for the 2 crosses), or gold or silver foil.
+The items are made with gold card (for the Ixworth cross), or gold or silver foil.
 Children use paper templates and ballpoint pens to get the designs on the card/foil, then use embossing tools to create the shapes (see photo right).

-For extra decoration they add glass pebbles and red vinyl for the garnet, permanent marker for the niello (the black colour on the silver brooches), and gold permanent marker for gold lines on the vinyl.
-Finally they stick the foil to a card backing (otherwise it is easily damaged) and sellotape a safety pin on the back so it can be worn.
+For extra decoration they add red vinyl for the garnet, permanent marker for the niello (the black colour on the silver brooches) and for the garnet on the Ixworth Cross, and gold permanent marker for gold lines on the vinyl.
+Finally they stick the foil to a card backing (otherwise it is easily damaged).
+If you wish, an adult can tape a safety pin on the back so it can be worn.

 Gold and garnet brooch, found in Kent.
 Made early 700s.